dipta-sdd/campaignbay/tests copy 2.md

 - **And:** I select "Scheduled Discount" as the "SELECT DISCOUNT TYPE".
 - **And:** I select "Active" as the "SELECT STATUS".
 - **And:** I select "Entire Store" as the "DISCOUNT TARGET".
-- **And:** I select "Percentage %" and enter "10" in "Enter Value".
+- **And:** I enter "10" in the "Discount Value" field and select "Percentage" as the discount type.
 - **And:** I click the "Save Campaign" button.
 - **Then:** The campaign should be saved successfully.
 - **And:** I should be redirected to the "All Campaigns" page.